fennel-ai/rexer/go/fennel/test/cmds/aggregate_stats/README.md

 Script computes statistics (total number of keys, total memory-footprint) of a list of aggregates for a specific tier.

+## Important notes

+1. The script makes use of `rdbtool` and specifically, memory profiling - https://github.com/sripathikrishnan/redis-rdb-tools#generate-memory-report.
+As the document says, the memory usage here is approximate and the actual usage generally will be higher than reported usage
+2. Memory usage includes memory usage of the key, value and overhead.
+Overhead might include TTL, hashtable entry, value reference storage etc. For more details see: https://github.com/sripathikrishnan/redis-rdb-tools/blob/548b11ec3c81a603f5b321228d07a61a0b940159/rdbtools/memprofiler.py#L438
+3. Setting empty strings as key and value in redis still consume bytes purely due to overhead (~50 bytes).
+See: https://redis.io/commands/memory-usage/#examples
+4. The tool reports the length of keys and values (since both of them are currently stored as strings).
+We could instead report the approx bytes used by each (using - https://github.com/sripathikrishnan/redis-rdb-tools/blob/548b11ec3c81a603f5b321228d07a61a0b940159/rdbtools/memprofiler.py#L422), but we can assume the memory usage can be further approximated (or use it relatively) with length

 ## Pre-requisites

 ### MemoryDB snapshots